stepzen-dev/faunadb-login-demo/README.md

 }
 ```

-Now you successfully have a google sign-in with a database that can store all the users.
+Now you successfully have a Google sign-in with a database that can store all the users.
 This demonstrates the ease of adding a FaunaDB to your single StepZen endpoint that can be combined with any other data source.
 Writing the data of the user to more than one database or API can easily be added to this configuration in the StepZen schema.

 ## Where To Go From Here

-To learn more on how to use FaunaDB and mutations, you can use [our docs](https://stepzen.com/docs/using-graphql/graphql-mutation-basics).
+To learn more on how to use FaunaDB and mutations, check out [our GraphQL mutation docs](https://stepzen.com/docs/using-graphql/graphql-mutation-basics).

-The StepZen docs also hold information on connecting other backends to your endpoint, like [REST APIs](https://stepzen.com/docs/connecting-backends/how-to-connect-a-rest-service) and [databases like PostGresQL](https://stepzen.com/docs/connecting-backends/how-to-connect-a-postgresql-database).
+The StepZen docs also hold information on connecting other backends to your endpoint like [REST APIs](https://stepzen.com/docs/connecting-backends/how-to-connect-a-rest-service) and [databases like PostGresQL](https://stepzen.com/docs/connecting-backends/how-to-connect-a-postgresql-database).

-If you've got more questions, [hit us up on Discord](https://discord.com/channels/768229795544170506/768229795544170509), we'd love to chat. ;)
+If you've got more questions, [hit us up on Discord](https://discord.com/channels/768229795544170506/768229795544170509), we'd love to chat.